xihuiwu/ASIMcar-ROS1/README.md

 # ASIMcar-ROS1
 This is the repository for autonomous RC car of ASIM Lab.
 The project is entirely based on ROS.
-The other packages run on ROS2 and can be located [here](https://github.com/xihuiwu/ASIMcar-ROS2).
+The other packages that run on ROS2 can be located [here](https://github.com/xihuiwu/ASIMcar-ROS2).

 * Before compile the workspace please run the setup.bash file to install package dependencies
 ```